 The timing of the poll is interesting as various French and Italian politicians have recently voiced concerns over the West's ongoing sanctions against Russia, claiming it's time they were lifted.
 They say President Vladimir Putin's counter sanctions are doing more harm to Europe than the West's sanctions on Russia.
 Russia stopped buying a variety of fresh produce and other goods from Europe after sanctions were imposed on it, which is costing farmers across the EU dearly.

-has also meant that Russians are now penny pinching and have cut back on foreign travel.
+Russia's economic crisis has also meant that Russians are now penny pinching and have cut back on foreign travel.
 They've reduced their holiday spending in Europe by about a third according to the United Nations World Tourism Organization (UNWTO).
 It says Russians spent around $15 billion (13 billion euros) less in 2015 than they did the previous year, down from $50 billion to $35 billion.
 Fortunately for Europe, Chinese travellers have been picking up the slack by spending a massive $292 billion, but the loss from Russia is biting traditional summer holiday markets like Spain, Italy and Greece.

 Crisis?
 What crisis?